 Some cancers are sexually transmitted.
 The genital cancer of dogs known as canine transmissible venereal tumor is transmitted during sexual intercourse.
 The cancerous cells are transferred during contact between a healthy animal and an affected animal.

 While specific answers about the causes of many cancers are lacking, veterinarians and researchers do know that cancer cannot be caused by short-lived physical injuries such as bumps and bruises.
 However, the sites of serious traumatic injuries may develop cancer, occasionally years after the injury.
 For example, the location of bone fractures (especially if the fracture is recurring) or the sites of implants (such as pins or metal plates) have been shown to have a higher risk for sarcomas than other areas of the body.
 This information has caused speculation that chronic inflammation may contribute to cancer development.

 Vaccinations are an important part of the care of your pet; they protect the health of your companion.
 However, in the early 1990s veterinarians began to notice that sarcomas were more likely than normal to occur at vaccination sites in some cats.
-In the years since, researchers have established a link between vaccination and sarcoma development in a small number of cases (see Skin Disorders of Cats: Vaccine-associated Tumors).
-Researchers are now studying the problem to identify the exact cause and to look for ways to prevent this cancer.
+In the years since, researchers have established a link between vaccination and sarcoma development in a small number of cases.

 Much research remains to be done about cancers of all kinds in both humans and animals.
 As we gain new information about the causes of cancer, the outlook for pets with cancer will be much more hopeful and our treatment of pets with cancer will improve.
 In the future, we hope to both prevent and cure cancer in our pets.